Museums, Archives, and Interpretive Centers

 GerardLocated on the second floor of the Delphi Opera House at 109 S. Washington Street, the Charles Gerard Archives include the photographic and document collection amassed by Charles E. Gerard and donated to the Delphi Preservation Society prior to his passing in 2005 from ALS.

 In addition to the Gerard collection, the Gerard Archives Room houses the records of the Delphi Preservation Society, local history materials, poetry of James Whitcomb Riley, original wallpaper samples from the Delphi Opera House along with other artifacts, architectural drawings and contractor materials for the restoration of the opera house, paintings and drawings by local artists, and more.
 More information may be found at https://www.delphipreservationsociety.org/charles-e-gerard.
 The Gerard Archives Room is open by appointment.
-To schedule a visit, contact This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+To schedule a visit, contact .

 Wabash & Erie Canal Interpretive Center